Emergency and Urgent Health Care Information

 - Do not charge Veteran a copayment for dispensed medications.

 - Enter VA pharmacy claims using the following information:

 - Person Code: 01

 - Enter Rx Group: VAPC3RX

 - Enter Veteran’s 9-digit SSN or 10-digit Veterans ID number

 - Enter Veteran’s date of birth (YYYMMDD format)

-Keep the VA ECHCS urgent care assistance card somewhere handy for you, as well as your spouse or caregiver.
-You can save or print the card (PDF), as well as save a screenshot on your mobile device.
+Keep the VA ECHCS urgent care assistance card and emergency suicide care factsheet somewhere handy for you, as well as your spouse or caregiver.
+You can save or print the card and factsheet (PDF), as well as save screenshots on your mobile device.